trozware/troznet/content/post/2023/swiftui-data-flow-2023.md

 ![Sample app options][i3]

 The code is available on [GitHub][2] and I recommend you download the project and  follow along.
 It requires macOS 14 and Xcode 15.
-Currently I'm using macOS 14.0 beta 2 and Xcode 15.0 beta 2, but I will update this article with any changes as we work through the beta cycle.
+Currently I'm using macOS 14.0 beta 3 (23A5286g) and Xcode 15.0 beta 3 (15A5195k), but I will update this article with any changes as we work through the beta cycle.

 Because Xcode 15 now supports live previews for Mac apps, you can test all the options from inside Xcode.
 In the Project navigator, expand the numbered groups and preview the first file in each group to view and interact with that data flow type.

 Or go to the Bookmarks navigator where I've used the new bookmaking system to provide quick links to each one.
 You can even check off each one as you finish that section.

 In the code snippets below, I include the essentials, but strip out most display modifiers and some similar views to keep the code short.
-The project contains all the code.
+The project contains the complete code.

 [Back to Top](#top)